Table of Contents

 - the first pair of ribs laterally,

-- the manubrium anteriorly.
+- the clavicle, sternoclavicular joint and manubrium of the sternum anteriorly.

 Structures that Pass Through the Thoracic Outlet